SynteLang/SynteLang/README.md

-28/05/2022	this document based on version 0.10 of Syntə

 ## ◌ Syntə is an audio live coding environment

 The name is pronounced '*sinter*', which means to create something by